 Then along came the CMS – Content Management System – a database driven platform that allowed websites to be created in a much simpler way.

-Now, in 2015, growing your web presence with a CMS is much easier than ever before.
-No more being stuck in the past, with a site that needs new information added or has some glaring usability issue that you can't easily fix.
+Nowadays, growing your web presence with a CMS is much easier than ever before.
+No more being stuck in the past, with a site that needs new information added or has some glaring usability issue that you can’t easily fix.
 Start with a CMS and give yourself room to grow and evolve.

 The WordPress CMS allows you control over your content.
 You can sort it, display it and update it as often as you want.
 It’s an integrated system that is easily organized and searchable.
 You can add functions with relative ease.